 BANTY RED POUCH INSERTS

 The “flagship” of the Banty Red Company, these are also referred to a “Banty Red Man Style”.
 They measure about the same size as their muse and are pressed on a thick stock with eye-popping color and detail.
 Personally, Red Man Tobacco cards are my favorite collectible.
 I have often wished they would’ve continued making them.
 There is no limit to how many of these we will create.
 It starts with an idea, request, photo, or just basic interest.
 The set currently consists of everyone from Doak Walker to Secretariat.
-There are plans to add nearly 40 new images in 2017!
-An up-dated check list with populations is available at the bottom of the website.
+We’ll make an effort to list some populations here in 2019.

 1951 BANTY RED BASEBALL STARS SERIES

 The 2017 released set will feature subjects from the ’51 season with a handful of multi-player offerings and a few players will have 2 poses.
 Obviously inspired by the 1951 Bowman set, these are sized appropriately.
 The potential inclusion of players from seasons after 1951 is still being decided.
 There may be a “high-numbered” series that will contain all of those “specialty” cards…stay tuned.
 In theory, these would’ve been available at retail shops where tobacco and/or Banty Red Ale were purchased and came 3 to a pack.